 Niagara Falls is arguably the biggest tourist destination in Ontario, Canada.
 People come from all over the world to see this magnificent beauty.
 Considering I was born in the Niagara Region, I’ve definitely taken the Canada side of Niagara Falls for granted.
 Growing up in St Catharines, the go-to adventure for any visiting out-of-towner was Niagara Falls.
-This turned from day trips to overnight adventures as I got older, and I’ve learned a thing or two throughout my visits.
-The area can be overwhelming (especially in peak season), but these insider tips for visiting Niagara Falls should help calm your nerves and save you some dollars too!
+This turned from day trips to overnight adventures as I got older, and I’ve learned a thing or two throughout my visits and I’m spilling the beans with my insider tips for visiting Niagara Falls!

 SOMETHING TO NOTE: Before I dive in, I want to clarify that these tips are for visiting the Canadian side of Niagara Falls.
 While there is plenty to do on the American side, that will have to wait for another post.